iclcv/icl/manual/modules/qt.rst

 We basically distinguish between two different types of GUI
-components: *normal components*, represented by the **qt::GUIComponent** class interface and *container components*, represented by the **qt::ContainerGUIComponent** class interface.
+components: *normal components*, represented by the :icl:`qt::GUIComponent` class interface and *container components*, represented by the :icl:`qt::ContainerGUIComponent` class interface.
 Each container type provides a special layout for its contained components, which can either be normal- or other container components.
 By these means it allows for creating very complex and hierarchical GUI layouts.

 .. _qt.gui-creation-framework-intro: